Dreads accumulate dirt, buildup, and residues because they are tightly bound, twisted, tangled, and hard to wash.

 I wouldn’t recommend using any type of conditioners on dreadlocks.
 Even if you use intense clarifying treatments like Neutrogena.

-Conditioners contain fatty acids, butters and conditioning agents like silicone that soften and detangle the hair.
+Conditioners contain fatty acids, butter, and conditioning agents like silicone that soften and detangle the hair.
 Therefore, you don’t want them anywhere in your locks.

 Instead, steam your hair if it needs a moisture boost.